calittle/calittle.github.io/ccsd.md

 # Cobb County School District (CCSD)
 ## COVID-19 Data

-CCSD [provides](https://www.cobbk12.org/page/40801/covid-case-notification) current school year COVID-19 cases statistics by school, with active and cumulative numbers.
-Additionally a cumulative value is provided, however this does not match the summation of cumulative numbers in the data matrix, so there is some margin of error here.
+CCSD [provides](https://www.cobbk12.org/page/40801/covid-case-notification) current school year COVID-19 cases statistics by school, with active and cumulative numbers. _Additionally a cumulative value is provided, however this *does not match* the summation of cumulative numbers in the data matrix, so there is some margin of error here that the county has not clarified._

 Previous pages can be retrieved via [WaybackMachine](https://web.archive.org/web/20210522002900/https://www.cobbk12.org/page/40801/covid-case-notification)

-## Updated as of 20 August 2021.
+## Updated as of 27 August 2021.
 [Data](https://github.com/calittle/ccsd_covid/blob/main/Cobb%20K12%20Covid.numbers)

 ## All Cases